jordanranson/recette/recipes/cocktails/wild-rose-sour.md

 ## Assembling the Drink

 Put a scoop of ice into a cocktail shaker and add cocktail ingredients.
-Shake vigourously for 20 seconds.
+Shake vigorously for 20 seconds.
 Strain into the tumbler.
 Garnish with a lime wheel.

 ## Strawberry Rose Syrup